openconfig/featureprofiles/feature/experimental/gribi/otg_tests/programming_with_reload/README.md

     5. Shutdown DUT port-2 interface.

-    6. Validate that ATE port-3 receives the decapsulated traffic with `InnerDstIP_1`.
+    6. Validate that ATE port-3 receives the decapsulated traffic with `InnerDstIP_1` over backup path.

 *   Test#2

     1. Deploy Setup#2 as above.

-    2. Validate traffic is passing over the primary path sending IPinIP traffic to `OuterDstIP_1` with inner IP as `InnerDstIP_1`, and validate that ATE port-2 receives the traffic.
+    2. Send IPinIP traffic to `OuterDstIP_1` with inner IP as `InnerDstIP_1` and validate that ATE port-2 receives the traffic over the primary path.

     3. Perform entire device reload.